Advertiser disclosure

 If you feel like you need investment advice you can speak to a financial advisor.
 However, that will likely cost some money – but it might be worth the cost if it gives the confidence to get started.
 A financial advisor can create a plan with your personal financial situation in mind.

-Look for an advisor who is a Certified Financial Planner.
+Look for an advisor who is a Certified Financial Planner (CFP).
 A lot of advisors have minimum investment requirements before they will take you as a client.
 However, you can hire a “fee only” financial advisor who will charge you a flat fee.
 These advisors are more likely to work with lower-balance clients as they don’t get paid based on a percentage of your investment portfolio.

 3. Different goals require different investments

 For example, when you first get out of college, you may want to focus on just starting to invest with a minimum amount as you tackle your student loans and build up an emergency fund.
-You have to invest money that you already have before you can get into bigger investments.

 4. Learn to be patient